SOFLOBBBB/II_Data_Structures_Seminar/README.md

 5. **Inventory and Stock:** Inventory of products is tracked and updated in real-time as customers make purchases.

-6. **Classes and Data Structures:** The project extensively utilizes data structures such as classes to represent products, lists to keep track of items in the cart, and other suitable structures for user management and inventory control.
+6. **Classes, Data Structures, Trees, and Graphs:** The project extensively utilizes data structures such as classes for product representation, lists for cart management, as well as trees and graphs for various functionalities.

 **Project Objectives:**
 - Apply the concepts and techniques learned in the Seminar on Problem Solving in Data Structures II to a practical project.